pratyushagnihotri/ndn-tutorial-gec21/README-ext.md

     }

-Access to Measurement table entries is restricted to the forwarding strategy that is assigned for that prefix.
-NFD provides access control via the `MeasurementsAccessor` class.
+Access to Measurement table entries is restricted to the forwarding strategy  assigned for that prefix.
+Access control is enforced via the `MeasurementsAccessor` class.
 All attempts to retrieve Measurement entries must go through this access (acquired in the above code via `Strategy::getMeasurements()`).
 This caveat aside, accessing and storing information on Measurement entries is identical to PIT